Superradiant growth anomaly magnification in evolution of vector bosonic condensates bounded by a Kerr black hole with near-horizon reflection: The corrected spectrums with near-horizon reflection and superradiant growth anomaly

-Firstly, we study the effect of the reflection parameter $\mathcal{R}$, which is illustrated on the left figure in Fig.~\ref{fig:SR_rates}.
-Generally speaking, the system with a greater reflection parameter has a lower superradiance rate, as shown in the middle and bottom panels of Fig.~\ref{fig:SR_rates}.
-However, an anomalous behavior emerges when the BH spin approaches an extreme value $a_* \rightarrow 1$, as depicted in the top panel of the left figure: in the region of small mass couplings, an initial increase in the superradiance rate occurs as the reflection parameter rises, then followed by a decrease; in contrast, within the region of large mass couplings, the superradiance rate monotonically decreases as the reflection parameter increases.
-In addition, the right figure of Fig.~\ref{fig:SR_rates} demonstrates that the numerical data points corresponding to $\mathcal{R}=0$ lie above the analytical curves.
-This is because the analytical calculations are performed to leading order only, whereas the numerical results are computed using the complete expression.
+We observe that in the left part, generally the system with a greater reflection parameter has a lower superradiance rate, as shown in the middle and bottom panels; however, an anomalous behavior emerges when the BH spin is high enough (e.g., $\chi=0.99$) and the mass coupling is small, as depicted in the top panel: an initial increase in the superradiance rate occurs as the reflection parameter rises, then followed by a decrease, which is marked out in the purple dashed box.